sashalex007/quartz_blog/content/leetcode/Minimum operation to reduce x to zero.md

 The problem is asking us to pop numbers from the left or right of `nums` until `x` can be made zero (with minimum pops).
 When you view the problem in those terms, techniques like 2-pointer come to mind...which don't work because its impossible to make a locally optimal decision about which pointer gets moved.

-Instead of concerning ourselves with the left and right partitions or `nums`, we turn our focus to the contiguous middle partition connecting both sides!
+Instead of concerning ourselves with the left and right partitions of `nums`, we turn our focus to the contiguous middle partition connecting both sides!
 With this approach, we can simply find the longest such middle partition whose sum ensures that the sum of the left and right partitions amount to `x`.
 The sum to look for in our middle partition is trivial to derive:

 ```
 needs = sum(nums) - x